hipay/hipay-docs/platform-hipay-marketplace/overview/1-overview.md

 you manage your transactions via a single interface for all payment methods available in 150 currencies.

-Therefore, HiPay Marketplace is based on two complementary platforms: cash-in is managed by HiPay Fullservice TPP, and cash-out by HiPay Wallet.
+Therefore, HiPay Marketplace is based on two complementary platforms: cash-in is managed by HiPay Enterprise TPP, and cash-out by HiPay Wallet.

-**HiPay Fullservice TPP: to simplify your cash-in transactions**
+**HiPay Enterprise TPP: to simplify your cash-in transactions**

-As a payment hub, HiPay Fullservice TPP facilitates fund collection.
+As a payment hub, HiPay Enterprise TPP facilitates fund collection.
 It also offers the possibility to manage fund acquisition for you.
 Moreover, you benefit from automated financial reconciliation.

-With HiPay Fullservice TPP, HiPay Marketplace is even easier to implement!
+With HiPay Enterprise TPP, HiPay Marketplace is even easier to implement!

 **HiPay Wallet: to easily manage e-money**